 Any and all questions you have about growing a beard, no matter how strange you think they may be, Jeff’s Beard Board is a great place to ask them.
 It’s full of friendly beard growers who have been in your shoes and would be happy to help.

 Essentially a Facebook for guys with beards.
 Make bearded friends, like photos of beards, and be part of a community that looks after each other’s beards!

 Anywhere you need to need to go for bearded answers, Reddit beards will give it to you and then some.
 You’ll get the answer, some advice, and even what to do next!
-It’s a friendly community that loves everything from stubble to stache to a yeard!
-Plus there are a bunch of other questions and guys showing their progress.
+It’s a friendly community that loves everything from stubble to ‘staches to a yeard!
+Plus, there are a bunch of other questions and guys showing their progress.

 Minoxidil Beard Spot

-Our friends over at Tools of Men do a really great job at covering a wide variety of topic for men.
+Our friends over at Tools of Men do a really great job of covering a wide variety of topics for men.
 Face creams, watch reviews, the different types of razors and oils to use, and so much more than we can’t even begin to describe.
-You just gotta check it out yourself!
+You have to check it out yourself!
 Hell, maybe you’ll learn a thing or two.

 The good folks at Balding Beards have created a site where manliness and beards thrive in harmony.
 It’s a great resource for information, tips, and products for facial hair, hair loss, personal grooming, and even manly entertainment.
 They focus on long, thorough articles, reviews and guides which are regularly updated.